Among the challenges faced by potato farmers, Potato Cyst Nematodes (PCN) stand out as a major issue, causing significant losses across the UK.

 “We need all the tools available to us to control PCN, particularly if we lose a further nematicide option, and adoption of solanaceous trap crops could mean an increase in resilience and maintenance productivity for the UK potato industry.
 An additional benefit is that they add organic matter and increase carbon storage because they are chopped and incorporated into the soil.
 This is especially important given the move to more regenerative farming systems and emerging carbon markets.”

-Dr. Alex McCormack, Field and Veg (Agronomy) Specialist at UK Agri-Tech Centre, commends the collaborative efforts driving the project:
+Dr. Alex McCormack, Field and Veg (Agronomy) Specialist at the UK Agri-Tech Centre, commends the collaborative efforts driving the project:

 “It has been great to support the consortium and help them to navigate the grant call and application, enabling them to build upon their previous AHDB and Innovative Farmers Fieldlab.”